glutanimate/image-occlusion-enhanced/README.md

 **What you really should not do**:

+- delete or rename the `Image Q/A - 2.0 Enhanced` note type
+    + deleting the note type should restore it to default next time I/O is launched, but doing so will remove all notes associated with it
 - re-order the fields of the note-type
 - add new fields or remove existing ones
 - rename the following fields: *Question*, *Answer*, *SVG*, *Original Image*